direcvit/directus/README.md

-# Deploy A Directus App
+# How to Deploy a Directus App on Cleavr.io

 [Directus](https://directus.io/) is and open source app that wraps your new or existing SQL database with a realtime GraphQL + REST API for developers, and an intuitive admin app for non-technical users.
 It supports PostgreSQL, MySQL, SQLite, Microsoft SQL Server, OracleDB, MariaDB, AWS Aurora and more.